MartyJab/CTFs/06_Threat_Intel_Threat_Intelligence_Platforms.md

 ![](./images/Malware-Intel-1786450061158.webp)
 ![](./images/Malware-Intel-1786450086192.webp)

 Listed Yara rules
 ![](./images/Malware-Intel-1786450014621.webp)

-## Can you provide the different malware alias associated with the malicious IP address according to **ThreatFox**?
+## Can you provide the different malware alias associated with the malicious IP address according to ThreatFox?
 Filter by the IP
 ![](./images/Malware-Intel-1786453290043.webp)
 ![](./images/Malware-Intel-1786453354159.webp)